libreobjet/open-guide/this_book.md

 How to bind a physical copy
 ----------------------------------------

-As we have said this is a book licensed with a Free Art License 1.3. so you can modify, copy and distribute it, not only in digitaly but also phisicaly.
+As we have said this is a book licensed with a Free Art License 1.3. so you can modify, copy and distribute it, not only in digitally but also physically.
 There are a lot of ways of printing and binding this book.
 On the following lines we explain how we have made it, if you got a different way of doing it, you are, of course, free for doing it.
 If you have bind your copy in a new way we would like to encourage you to attach  the instruction to the book.

 ##Early prototype, a fast and cheap way

 We used this way of binding for making our earliest prototype, but as it is a very fast and cheap way you can use if you do not want to waste a lot of time and money fabricating your copy or if you need to make a lot of copies.

+Materials and tools:
+-Din A4 folios (12-20, depending the version of the book) -An Din A4 Printer
+-Staples (1 or 2 per copy)
+-Stapler

 >Step 1
 >Print the book in booklet mode.
 You can use a software like *Bookletimposer* for sorting the pages in a correct way.